Prowler (Marvel Comics): Hobie Brown

-Prowler later appeared in California during Peter's Webs book deal.
+Prowler later appears in California during Peter's Webs book deal.
 He is first seen attacking the Black Fox (Raul Chalmers) for possession of a chalice to keep Mindy out of prison.
-Mindy accepted a bookkeeping job at Transcorp New York.
-The company was caught in some shady stock deals and Mindy was set up and blamed for the crimes.
-Seeing it as the only way to clear Mindy's name, Hobie re-donned his Prowler costume and found the books which Mindy had been blamed for stealing.
-He hid the books on an information chip and put the information chip on the chalice, where no one would look for it.
-Prowler and Spider-Man then teamed up to take on the Black Fox to regain possession of the chalice.
-Hobie vindicated his wife of stock fraud charges with the help of Spider-Man and the Black Fox.
+Mindy accepts a bookkeeping job at Transcorp New York.
+The company has been caught in shady stock deals, and Mindy is set up and blamed for the crimes.
+Seeing it as the only way to clear Mindy's name, Hobie re-dons his Prowler costume and finds the books which Mindy had been blamed for stealing.
+He hides the books on an information chip and puts the information chip on the chalice, where no one would look for it.
+Prowler and Spider-Man then team up to take on the Black Fox and reclaim the chalice.
+Hobie vindicates his wife of stock fraud charges with the help of Spider-Man and Black Fox.

-Prowler later attempted to vindicate Spider-Man of a crime and first encountered Silver Sable and the Outlaws (including rehabilitated villains like Sandman, Rocket Racer and Puma).
-His safety designs were stolen by Justin Hammer.
-Hobie proved the design flaws during an encounter with Hammer's hirelings.
-Hobie fought Black Tiger (a.k.a. his brother Abraham Brown of the Sons of the Tiger) as an initiation test for Silver Sable.
-Prowler joined with Spider-Man and the Outlaws against the Avengers and the Space Phantom.
-Prowler was hired along with the Outlaws to retrieve a Symkarian nuclear device in England.
-Prowler then formally joined the Outlaws to rescue the kidnapped daughter of a Canadian official.
+Prowler later attempts to vindicate Spider-Man of a crime and first encounters Silver Sable and the Outlaws (including rehabilitated villains Sandman, Rocket Racer and Puma).
+His safety designs are stolen by Justin Hammer.
+Hobie proves the design's flaws during an encounter with Hammer's hirelings.
+Hobie assists the Outlaws on several occasions before formally joining them to rescue the kidnapped daughter of a Canadian official.

-His costume and equipment were stolen by Nightcreeper and Prowler then battled him and the Vulture (Adrian Toomes).
-This story also revealed that his brother is Abraham.

-Later, Hobie was paralyzed during the Great Game.
-In follow-up appearances, he began regaining movement of his paralyzed limbs- evidence suggests that his paralysis was more a result of mental rather than physical damage, as he was feeling frustrated over the recent theft of his costume, eventually regaining full mobility.
-While recovering, Hobie provided Spidey with a jetpack used when assuming the Hornet identity during the Identity Crisis storyline.
+Later, Hobie is paralyzed during the Great Game.
+In follow-up appearances, he begins regaining movement of his paralyzed limbs.
+It is suggested that his paralysis is a result of mental rather than physical damage, as he was feeling frustrated over the recent theft of his costume, eventually regaining full mobility.
+While recovering, Hobie provides Spidey with a jetpack used when assuming the Hornet identity during the Identity Crisis storyline.

-Prowler was captured by S.H.I.E.L.D. in Ms. Marvel's Civil War tie-in.
-Escaping incarceration, he attended the wake for Stilt-Man (Wilbur Day), along with many other villains and former villains.
-Prowler narrowly escaped injury as Spider-Man and Puma escorted him from the wake shortly before it was bombed by the Punisher.
+Prowler is captured by S.H.I.E.L.D. in Ms. Marvel's Civil War tie-in.
+Escaping incarceration, he attends the wake for Stilt-Man (Wilbur Day), along with many other villains and former villains.
+Prowler narrowly escapes injury as Spider-Man and Puma escort him from the wake shortly before it is bombed by the Punisher.